ethereum-optimism/optimism-tutorial/README.md

 ```

 Next, we'll add your deploy function for your ERC20 contract.
-Note that this deploy script (along with a few magic tricks that we'll explain later 🧙‍♂️) will be used to handle contract deployment to both layer 1 Ethereum and layer 2 Optimistic Ethereum.
+Note that this deploy script, along with a few magic tricks that we'll explain later 🧙‍♂️, will be used to handle contract deployment to both layer 1 Ethereum and layer 2 Optimistic Ethereum.
 Ain't that neat!

 First, we'll show you the deploy function and then explain how it works.